Choose Them Carefully.

 Collaboration

 The work we do at Compass is based on the spirit of collaboration.
 Our best results come when we work together with our clients to achieve the desired result.
-And to be able to do so means that we must be willing to meet each other where we are and agree on what we’re trying to achieve as a team.
+To be able to do so means that we must be willing to meet each other where we are and agree on what we’re trying to achieve as a team.
 This requires a willingness to set aside judgment and do whatever is in the best interests of all involved.

 We take the time to listen and understand the whole picture before we can chart a path forward.
 And the language we choose is a critical part of this process.
 We avoid jargon and politicized terms.
 Instead, we try to use straightforward language that gets the point across in a way that may feel blunt at times but is intended to reflect reality and fact, not agenda.